 3. Ocean Place Resort & Spa

 A beachfront resort in Long Branch, all of these rooms are fab, from their View Rooms to their Presidential Suites.
-Each comes with luxury bedding, down pillows, an iHome Docking Station, and balcony.
-Hotel amenities include beach access, shuttle services, indoor and outdoor swimming pools, and a game room with TV, board games, and a life size chess board.
+Each comes with luxury bedding, down pillows, an iHome Docking Station, and a balcony.
+Hotel amenities include beach access, shuttle services, indoor and outdoor swimming pools, and a game room with TV, board games, and a life-size chess board.